 While it’s true that investment incentives can often be broadly available, they are usually targeted to a particular industry, region, or type of capital expenditure.
 This is often done as a way to attract more of certain types of businesses to a country, like those that operate in the technology sector, or those that will be setting up significant manufacturing operations.

 Likewise, incentives may be offered by a government in an effort to increase investment in a certain region.
 They can even be offered to attract advanced capital that is not typically available in the host country.
 This may include overhauling their own transportation infrastructure by way of foreign investment or bringing modern tech companies into the fold.

 But perhaps the most important thing for businesses to keep in mind is that many developing and developed countries offer Free Trade Zones, or other special economic areas in which a variety of these investment incentives are widely available.
 If you know that your business will soon be expanding into a number of new territories, these incentives can accelerate your own timetable to profitability while also giving a major boost to local economies.
 It truly is a situation where, when things are approached from the right angle, it helps to create a mutually beneficial situation for all parties involved.

 Looking for Another Expansion Incentive?
 Working with an Experienced Expansion Partner Only Aids Your Expansion Efforts

 No matter your expansion destination, expanding by yourself can be daunting.
 Choosing to work with an experienced partner can help you establish your presence faster (and more cost-effectively) than going it alone.
 Velocity Global has helped hundreds of companies realize their global growth objectives in over 185 countries—and we can help you do the same.
-Our suite of expansion services that includes our International PEO (Professional Employer Organization) solution can help you break into new markets in as few as 48 hours, and without entity setup.
+Our suite of expansion services that includes our global Employer of Record solution can help you break into new markets quickly and seamlessly—without entity setup.
 Ready to take the leap?
 Let’s talk.